deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

-- [ ] Add Mac NFS instructions to guide.
-See screenshots in /apps/web/public/images/content/mount-synology-nfs
-- [ ] Sign Mac binaries
+- [ ] Debug that darned multiplexer.
+It's running wild on MacOS.

 ## Next actions

+- [ ] Landing page links, big and bold, to walkthrough video and "Web App ->"
+- [ ] Once logged in, the Web App CTA should shake to call attention to itself
+- [ ] Number the steps in the Library Detail page
 - [ ] Content: Takeout transfer to third-party service
 - [ ] Content: Metadata Fixer
 - [ ] Content: Reddit Links
 - [ ] Content: Export service comparison

 - [ ] Sitemap
-- [ ] Once logged in, the Web App CTA should shake to call attention to itself
+- [ ] Sign Mac binaries

 ## Waiting for